 They build expensive private for-profit English-language international-curriculum schools.
 They do this because they understand that participating in the top levels of decision-making anywhere requires a diploma from a top university.
 That is how they keep the doors to power closed to any but their own internationally well-educated children.

 A diverse and constantly changing group of ex-patriots from many different countries has been working where they live, in the Lake Atitlan region of Guatemala, to do what they can to address this situation. in 1989, they created the Robert Muller LIFE School, the first English-language international-curriculum school in the department of Sololá.
+LIFE School now provides a k-6 education.

 The Latest Refinement